Why Newark

 Schools (Newark Unified School District)

 Newark Unified School District (NUSD) serves 4,823 students across 11 schools, the smallest of the three Tri-City districts.
 PublicSchoolReview state rank: #795 of 1,543 unified districts (mid-tier statewide).
-Newark Memorial High School is the single comprehensive in-district high school; ranked #816 California per U.S. Newstop 50% testing nationally; 1,407 students, 90% minority enrollment with a majority-Hispanic demographic profile.
+Newark Memorial High School is the single comprehensive in-district high school; ranked #816 California per U.S. News, top 50% testing nationally; 1,407 students.

 The district sits in the middle of the statewide distribution.
-Families chasing a stronger feeder pattern frequently look at addresses near the Fremont border that fall into Fremont USD attendance (where the Mission San Jose / Warm Springs / Irvington high school catchments rank top-tier California), at a $200K-$500K per-square-foot premium.
+Some addresses near the Fremont border fall into Fremont USD attendance, where the Mission San Jose / Warm Springs / Irvington high school catchments rank top-tier California.
+Attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact assignment with the district registrar before an offer.
 The in-Newark attendance, by contrast, is stable and predictable, and the single-feeder structure (every Newark elementary leads through Newark Junior High to Newark Memorial High) means fewer pre-offer school surprises than in Sunnyvale or San Jose multi-district configurations.

 Typical assignment by sub-area